pdm285/Telecomm/README.md

   - End test session

 Caveats:
-  -At the moment the Zoom script does require the Meeting Host to admit the synthetic user / devi e
+  * At the moment the Zoom script does require the Meeting Host to admit the synthetic user / device

 Youtube Live test flow:
   - Navigate to YouTube app